All mail clients suck. This one just sucks less. — Michael R. Elkins

 and set some nicer defaults:

 Moving on to the sidebar.
 The following configures the up and down arrows to select a mailbox in the sidebar and the right arrow to open the selected mailbox.
-It also highlights the mailboxes with new mails.
+It also highlights the mailboxes with new emails.

 Let's configure an account.
 I created a file for each account and used the folder hooks to trigger the right config for the selected mailbox: